anthonyKiggundu/ns3_sumo/README.md

 # ns3_sumo
-An NS3+SUMO integrated orchestration of V2X networks for QoS Sustainability prediction
+An NS3+SUMO integration with V2X/UE networks for QoS Sustainability prediction